A very popular example of a Moroccan Tajine recipe. Made with candied lemon and green olives – a simple and delicious dish!

 - and the one we’ll look at today, the “Agneau au citron confit et olives”

-This is a relatively simple dish to make (as most tajines are) but it relies on a key ingredient widely found in Morocco & France, the “citron confit” or candied lemon.
+The tajine we’re making today is a relatively simple dish to make (as most tajines are) but it relies on a key ingredient widely found in Morocco & France, the “citron confit” or candied lemon.

 You can make your own if you can not find the actual product in your local ethnic store so don’t sweat it much (check out the quick recipe at the bottom of the post).